blues/app-accelerators/79-utility-distribution-transformer-load-monitor/README.md

 | Persistent state save + host sleep | `NotePayloadSaveAndSleep` (library helper) |
 | State restore on wake | `NotePayloadRetrieveAfterSleep` (library helper) |

-### 6.3 Sensor reading strategy
+### 6.4 Sensor reading strategy

 **CTs.** Each SCT-013-000 produces an AC current signal proportional to the line current flowing through its core.
 The external 22Ω burden resistor converts this to an AC voltage of approximately 1.1 V RMS (≈1.56 V peak) at 100 A RMS primary current, centered on the ADC's DC bias point (~1.65V = Vcc/2).
 The firmware uses a two-pass algorithm: 256 samples establish the actual DC offset (which may drift slightly from Vcc/2 due to component tolerance), then 1480 samples compute the RMS of the centred signal.
-At the Cygnet's ADC throughput, 1480 samples cover approximately 20 mains cycles at 60 Hz (~330 ms per channel).
+Both passes pace samples to a fixed 225 µs period (≈4.44 kHz) using `micros()` and `delayMicroseconds()`, so the 1480-sample RMS window spans a deterministic ~333 ms — approximately 20 mains cycles at 60 Hz, or ~16.7 cycles at 50 Hz.
+Without that pacing, the Cygnet ADC's native single-digit-µs throughput would finish the burst in well under one full mains cycle and produce RMS values that drift with whichever waveform fragment was captured.
 Three channels are read sequentially; total active measurement time is approximately 1 second.
 The scale factor `CT_SCALE = (3.3/4096) × (2000/22)` converts ADC RMS counts directly to primary amps.
 Readings below 0.5 A are zeroed to suppress noise-floor pickup.

 **Temperature.** The Adafruit MCP9808 is initialized on every wake (since host power is fully cycled by `card.attn`), configured to 0.0625°C resolution, read once, and put to shutdown mode before the host sleeps.
 An absent or unresponsive sensor returns –999.0°C. The firmware tracks a separate `valid_temp_samples` counter that increments only when the reading passes the –40°C to +125°C sanity range; the summary average divides `sum_temp_c` by that counter rather than by total wake cycles.
 A window with zero valid temperature readings emits –999.0°C in the summary rather than a biased-low average.
 The Notecarrier CX's on-board I²C pull-ups are shared by the MCP9808 and the Notecard on the same bus — no external resistors are needed.

-### 6.4 Event payload design
+### 6.5 Event payload design

 One [template-backed](https://dev.blues.io/notecard/notecard-walkthrough/low-bandwidth-design/#working-with-note-templates) Notefile for summaries (`xfmr_summary.qo`), one untemplated Notefile for alerts (`xfmr_alert.qo`).
 Templates trade flexibility for efficiency: the Notecard stores fixed-length binary records internally and the wire payload is ~3–5× smaller than free-form JSON, which matters across a fleet that may transmit daily summaries for a decade.